 We also pulled up the dirty carpet and laid down these beautiful unfinished wide pine floors to match the ones we added to our master bedroom.

-How to Make a Frame for the New Doorway
+Step TWO – How to Make a Frame for the New Doorway of our Closet Door Makeover

-Next Jason framed out a new doorway so the old bi-fold doors would fit.
+Jason framed out a new doorway so the old bi-fold doors would fit in our new closet door makeover.

 He added a 2 by 4 to the middle of the doorway to have a place to screw the hinges to.